 Mary X.D.
 O’Riordan, Ph.D., was appointed associate dean for graduate and postdoctoral studies in June 2015.
-She also serves as an associate professor of microbiology and immunology.
+She also serves as the Frederick C. Neidhardt Collegiate Professor and professor of microbiology and immunology.

 Dr. O’Riordan oversees graduate education and postdoctoral training in the Medical School and works with the Office of Medical Student Education to explore opportunities for graduate and medical student program coordination.
 She also represents the Medical School in its interactions with the Horace H. Rackham School of Graduate Studies, and provides guidance and support to student and postdoctoral organizations such as the Graduate Student Council and the Association of Multicultural Scientists.